 In July 2015, we entered into a management services agreement ("MSA") with Catterton Management Company, L.L.C. ("Catterton Management"), an affiliate of Catterton, a holder of more than 5% of our outstanding capital stock, pursuant to which Catterton Management agreed to provide consulting services on certain business and financial matters.
-Under the MSA, we were required to pay Catterton Management an annual fee of \$250,000 until the expiration of the MSA upon the earlier of (i) termination by mutual consent of the parties and (ii) such time that Catterton and/or its affiliates cease to be one of our stockholders.
+Under the MSA, we pay Catterton Management an annual fee of \$250,000 until the expiration of the MSA upon the earlier of (i) termination by mutual consent of the parties and (ii) such time that Catterton and/or its affiliates cease to be one of our stockholders.
 Catterton waived our fee due under the MSA for 2018, 2019 and 2020.
-The MSA was terminated in May 2020.